 Enable Click this button to activate the function of limit bandwidth.

+Apply to $2^{nd}$ Subnet - if bandwidth limit function is enabled, please check this box to apply to second subnet.

 Disable Click this button to close the function of limit bandwidth.

-Default TX limit Define the default speed of the upstream for each computer in LAN.
-Default RX limit Define the default speed of the downstream for each computer in LAN.
+Default TX limit Define the default speed of the upstream for each computer in in LAN.

+LAN.

+Default RX limit Define the default speed of the downstream for each computer page.

-Limitation List Display a list of specific limitations that you set on this web page.
+Limitation List Display a list of specific limitations that you set on this web

 Start IP Define the start IP address for limit bandwidth.

 End IP Define the end IP address for limit bandwidth.

 TX limit Define the limitation for the speed of the upstream.
 If you do not set the limit in this field, the system will use the default speed for the specific limitation you set for each index.

 RX limit Define the limitation for the speed of the downstream.
 If you do not set the limit in this field, the system will use the default speed for the specific limitation you set for each index.

 Add Add the specific speed limitation onto the list above.

 Edit Allows you to edit the settings for the selected limitation.

 Delete Remove the selected settings existing on the limitation list.

+Setup

-Index (1-15) in Schedule Setup You can type in four sets of time schedule for your request.
+You can type in four sets of time schedule for your request.
 All the schedules can be set previously in Application - Schedule web page and you can use the number that you have set in that web page.